 However, the real challenge for relationships is our working definition of love.
 According to Merriam-Webster’s dictionary, love is a strong affection for another arising out of kinship or personal ties.
 Or an attraction based on sexual desire: affection and tenderness felt by lovers.
 This ridiculously opaque definition does not seem to encapsulate the essence of what we are trying to achieve when we drop the “L” bomb.
 What does "I love you" mean to you?

-Let me offer a better definition of love in the graphic below as a place to begin a discussion or debate about the gravity of the word.
+Let me offer a better definition of love in the graphic below as a place to begin a discussion or debate about the gravity of the word and our loyality to our relationship bonds.
 I have looked at love from the standpoint of “an evolution" of the dictionary's definition of strong affection from friendship to a romantic partnership.
 I fully appreciate that most relationships are not romantic but platonic, but all relationships begin with a basic “why” of strong affection.

 Offering the word “love” to a friend should be saturated with the first three ideas.
 Using “love” with a potential romantic partner should contain all five.
 Redefining “I love you,” undergirded with the 5-points of evolution above, transforms a feel-good, opaque phrase into a term of gravitas and weight.